dolthub/data-analysis/transparency-in-coverage/README.md

+> If you're coming here from HN, this repo contains the scripts needed to reproduce the plot in the [Trillion Prices blog post](https://www.dolthub.com/blog/2022-09-02-a-trillion-prices/)

 ### If you were shocked to find
-that United Healthcare, Aetna, and Anthem Blue Cross have their negotiated rates in humongous JSON files, well, so was I. Initially, I balked at the idea that these were processable on a normal machine, but with some trial and error (and some help from our Discord), we have a working flattener that will stream, filter, and flatten these files.
+that United Healthcare, Aetna, and Anthem Blue Cross have their negotiated rates in humongous JSON files, well, so was I. Initially, I balked at the idea that these were processable on a normal machine, but with some trial and error (and some help from our Discord), we have a working flattener that will stream, filter, and flatten these files on a machine with < 2GB RAM (conservatively -- it's probably lower.)

-> If you're coming here from HN, this repo contains the scripts needed to reproduce the plot in the [Trillion Prices blog post](https://www.dolthub.com/blog/2022-09-02-a-trillion-prices/)

 At the moment, because of the complexity of the files, only filtering by billing code is supported.
 But we'll slowly flesh out the parser to handle more cases.